lambdaclass/ethrex_l2_hub/contracts/README.md

 To deploy the contracts, you can follow this steps:

 - In another terminal, start an Ethrex L2 blockchain.
 You can do this by running `make restart` in the `crates/l2` directory of the Ethrex repo.
+- Be sure to have the `ETH_RPC_URL` env var set to the L2 RPC URL, e.g.: `export ETH_RPC_URL=http://localhost:1729`.
-- Deploy the delegation contract with `forge create --private-key $RICH_ACCOUNT_PK Delegation`.
+- Deploy the delegation contract with `forge create --private-key $RICH_ACCOUNT_PK --broadcast Delegation`.
 The deployed address should be `0xb4B46bdAA835F8E4b4d8e208B6559cD267851051`.
-- Deploy the test token with `forge create --private-key $RICH_ACCOUNT_PK TestToken --constructor-args $ALICE_ADDRESS`.
+- Deploy the test token with `forge create --private-key $RICH_ACCOUNT_PK --broadcast TestToken --constructor-args $ALICE_ADDRESS`.
 The deployed address should be `0x17435ccE3d1B4fA2e5f8A08eD921D57C6762A180`.
 This will also mint tokens for `ALICE_ADDRESS`

 ### Delegate an EOA